cairdcoinheringaahing/Commentator/README.md

 You can install Commentator through the genric way of downloading code from GitHub (click "Clone or download" up to the right).

 Or if you don't want to download it, you can run it [here](https://tio.run/#commentator) thanks to Dennis Mitchell.

+For a full list of commands, please read the [wiki](https://github.com/SatansSon/Commentator/wiki)